 Honeywell bundled an impressive number of features into the company's crowdsourced Smart Home Security starter kit, including a security camera, smart home integration and Alexa.
 But it's not what Honeywell included so much as what it left out from this $450 kit that gives us pause.

-This product lacks proper facial recognition features and doesn't offer professional monitoring, which makes its price too high when more-established brands, such as Nest, Abode and SimpliSafe, offer less expensive and more expansive starter security kits.
+This product lacks proper facial recognition features and doesn't offer professional monitoring, which makes its price too high when compared to the best DIY home security systems from Abode and SimpliSafe, which offer less expensive and more expansive starter security kits.

 The Honeywell Smart Home Security kit comes with a base station (sold separately, without the sensors, for $350), two entry sensors and a key-chain remote.

 The base station is the main act in this security kit, and if you said it looks like a security camera plopped on to an Amazon Echo, you wouldn't be too far off.
 At the top is a 2-megapixel, 1080p camera with a sliding privacy shade.
 The bottom part of the base lights up in a variety of colors, like red to indicate it's muted and green to indicate a departure countdown (by default, this is set to 60 seconds).

 If you like to talk to your pets while you're away from home, you'll enjoy that the base station offers two-way audio.
 There's also an 85-decibel alarm inside, as well as a Z-Wave radio for pairing smart home accessories.
 And if you need to turn on your smart lights, you can command Amazon Alexa to do so through the Honeywell base station.